-Diploma covers will be given to everyone participating in Commencement, but the signed diploma will be withheld for students who have any deficiencies.
-Diplomas are mailed at the beginning of the month following degree conferral if the student does not participate in Commencement (covers are not mailed).
+Diploma covers will be given to everyone participating in Commencement, but the signed diploma will be mailed to students after Commencement.
+Diplomas will be withheld for students who have any deficiencies or a balance on their account.
+When the deficiency is met or the balance is paid, then the diploma will be released.